bSI-InfraRoom/MVD-Infra-Test-Instructions/E2-AGST/ASAPC/Dataset/README.md

 **Axis/Curve3D alternative 1**

-Each IfcCourse represented by as many lines (2 or 3) where each line represents a longitudinal breakline or edge.
+Each IfcCourse represented by lines (2 or 3) where each line represents a longitudinal breakline or edge.
 The lines are of type IfcIndexedPolyCurve.
 Each curve shall be assigned a classification reference using the following type of structure:

 ![](./Stringline%20repr%20with%20classification.PNG)